 Understanding Teething and Its Challenges

 Teething can be tough for babies and parents alike.
 Knowing about teething helps you spot the signs and find natural ways to ease pain.
-Babies usually get their first teeth between 6 to 10 months old5.
-They might get upset, cranky, and irritable because of the pain5.
+Babies usually get their first teeth between 6 to 10 months old.
+They might get upset, cranky, and irritable because of the pain.
 Spotting these signs lets you help your baby better.

 Signs Your Baby is Teething